5 Of The Best Folding Saws for Your Money

 It can be used to clear brush, build a shelter, saw through bone, or cut wood to size for a stove (to name just a few uses).

-Because of how many uses a folding saw has, I recommend it over other tools like a survival axe.
-Since folding saws are lightweight but do such a better job than hand saws or knives, they are worth carrying in your pack.
+Because of a folding saw’s many uses, I recommend it over other tools like a survival axe.
+Since folding saws are lightweight but do a better job than hand saws or knives, they are worth carrying in your pack.

 Every survivalist has their favorite folding saw.